Pediatric arrhythmias are any changes in the regular, even rhythm of the heartbeat in children and in neonates.

 Complete atrioventricular block is the most important bradyarrhythmia in childhood.
 This arrhythmia may be congenital or may occur after cardiac surgery in congenital heart diseases.
-The symptom is usually a syncope (loss of consciousness) due to the bradycardia, and the therapy generally is a pacemaker implant.
+The symptom is usually syncope (loss of consciousness) due to the bradycardia, and the therapy generally is a pacemaker implant.

 The symptoms of arrhythmias in children depends essentially on the underlying cardiac conditions, as well as on the age at presentation.
 Usually neonates and infants with fast supraventricular or ventricular arrhythmias present with congestive heart failure due to tachycardiomyopathy.
-This symptom may occur in permanent junctional reciprocating tachycardia, incessant atrial ectopic tachycardia and ventricular tachycardia.
-Palpitations are the generally the first clinical manifestation of tachyarrhythmias in older children, and require clinical investigation, generally with ECG and Holter recording.
+This symptom may occur in permanent junctional reciprocating tachycardia, incessant atrial ectopic tachycardia, and ventricular tachycardia.
+Palpitations are generally the first clinical manifestation of tachyarrhythmias in older children, and require clinical investigation, generally with ECG and Holter recording.
 Syncope (loss of consciousness) may be due either to bradyarrhythmias or to ventricular tachyarrhythmias, and always requires a complete diagnostic work-up.
 Sudden death is uncommon in children, but when it occurs, it is generally caused by ventricular arrhythmias degenerating into ventricular fibrillation.
 In case of sudden death in children, a familial diagnostic work-up is generally recommended.

 Our center has specific experience with pediatric arrhythmias, and younger patients will be assisted by dedicated personnel throughout their clinical course, will be hospitalized with a parent, and will have dedicated leisure areas.